lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    fragments within the original unfragmented packet.
 For example, it may place the data payload of the fragments within a payload datagram reassembly buffer at the location determined from the order of arrival and the fragment payload sizes.
-Note that the size of the reassembly buffer cannot be determined from fragmentation headers.
+Note that the size of the original, unfragmented IPv6 packet cannot be determined from fragmentation headers

    If a fragment recipient disassociates from its L2 network, the recipient MUST discard all link fragments of all partially